 Individuals with tax residency in Spain who acquire ownership or other rights over any Notes by inheritance, gift or legacy will be subject to inheritance and gift tax in accordance with the applicable Spanish regional or state rules.
-As of the date of this Information Memorandum, the applicable tax rates currentlyrange between 7.65% and 34%.
-However, after applying all relevant factors (such as the specific regulations imposed by each Spanish Autonomous Region, the amount of the pre-existing assets of the taxpayer and the degree of kinship with the deceased or donor), the final effective tax rate range between 0% (full exemption) and 81.6%..
+As of the date of this Information Memorandum, the applicable tax rates currently range between 0% (full exemption) and 81.6% depending on the relevant factors (such as previous net wealth or family relationship between the transferor and transferee) although the final tax rate may vary depending on any applicable regional tax laws.